Cliff-Conolly/sei-project-4/README.md

 ## Introduction

 Tor is an app that use Python and Flask for the backend and an internal API.
 It is modeled after Wikipedia in that it is a database which lists current and future all electric and hybrid electric vehicles.
-It allows users to view the vehicles only, but only 'registered' users can add vehicles to the database.
+It allows all users to view the vehicles from the homepage, but only 'registered' users can add vehicles to the database.

 Timeframe:
-1 week (June 2019)
+1 week (July 2019)

 ## Technologies used: